 - The charter will go before the Student Life Committee for review and voting.
 They may require changes in your charter.
 You must wait for approval by the Student Life Committee before your organization can formally begin

-Note: Looking to start up your Student Org in Fall 2014?
-Chartering materials are due April 16th!
+Note: Looking to start up your Student Org in Spring 2014?
+Chartering materials are due November 21st!

 Writing your charter